- 1 Introduction

 Eligibility to File ITR 2

-ITR 2 is applicable for those Individuals or HUFs whose total income for the assessment year includes:
+ITR 2 is applicable for those Individual or a Hindu Undivided Family (HUF) whose total income for the assessment year includes:

 - Income from Salary/Pension